MIT-BECL/Plotting-Distributions/README.md

 Inside this repository contains:
   - Cheatsheet PDFs for quick viewing
   - Associated notebooks and raw data to generate plots within cheatsheets
-  - Practice data sets you can use to generate plots and play around with themes of your own
+  - Practice data sets you can use to generate plots and play around with themes of your own.
+Both the data and original plot are included in the `/data` folder.
+    - The included scripts use data from this **[predator-prey publication](https://www.nature.com/articles/nature25479)**.
+    - Additional data sets are included from this **[amyloid-beta publication](https://www.nature.com/articles/s41586-018-0790-y)** and this **[PD-1 publication](https://www.nature.com/articles/s41586-018-0756-0)**.

+*We do not own this data, nor did we modify the data downloaded in anyway.
+All credit goes to the authors for providing this data with publication.
+Usage of this data is at the discretion of the user.*

 Within the notebooks provided, the system and session info are detailed.